- In this episode, we cover advanced Amazon product research.

 What do you think?

-After running the Chrome Extension, I’d say it’s at a good price point.
+After running Extension, I’d say it’s at a good price point.
 Sales look strong and I really like that they’re distributed well throughout the different listings.
 The reviews are pretty competitive.
 There’s quite a few reviews on these products, however, one thing that I do like, or I’m not totally scared away yet, is there’s also a lot that get rated poorly, even though they’re selling well.
 And again, I’m sure this is why this product showed up in your product database search.
 I see there’s three sellers here, selling 585, 360 and 643, which is 10 to 20 units per day and they all have 3.5 ratings.

 So again, this product is pretty competitive, however, I do like that sellers are getting poor ratings, yet they’re still selling well.
 Again, that’s a great product to do some Customer Driven Innovation™ on.
 Let’s hold on to this one.